klieret/RandomFileTree/README.rst

 Randomfiletree will now crawl through all directories in ``/path/to/basedir`` and create new files with the probabilities given in the arguments.

-It is possible to pass ``filename`` generating function or file generator to create files basing on some template
+It is possible to pass an optional function to generate the random filenames oneself:

 .. code:: python